 Pizza, empanadas, ravioli, and fried apple pies, all are kid’s favorites.
 Learning through pasta and pies provide a wide variety of dishes to progressively explore a multitude of math concepts.
 Students will learn to make pasta, noodles and the sauces that accompany them.
 They will engage in making several pie doughs, use seasonal ingredients, and make savory and sweet pies and noodle dishes from around the world.
 Whether working the dough or through equations of fractions, geometry, or weights and measures, math has never been so delicious or easy to comprehend with cooking as the vehicle.

 COOK’S PASSPORT, GEOGRAPHY, ART & CULTURE

 Let us be globetrotters around the world in the kitchen where we cook up world adventures for you to feast!
-From Italy to Jamaica to Thailand and beyond, children get a chance to learn the epicurean and cultural traditions of some of the planet’s most distinctive nations.
-Students are exposed to scrumptious food, rewarding cultural activities, interesting geography lessons, art projects and more fun than you can even imagine not having to jump on a plane!
+From Italy to Jamaica to Thailand and beyond, children get a chance to learn the epicurean and cultural traditions of some of the planet’s most distinctive International cuisines.
+Students are exposed to scrumptious food, rewarding cultural activities, interesting geography lessons, art projects and more fun than you can even imagine not even having to jump on a plane!

 Session I: 3:45 – 5:15 PM

 Whitneyville Cultural Commons, 1253 Whitney Ave, Hamden, CT 06517